FalseG0d/Algorithm-Data-Structure/Revision.md

 3. Good Questions
     1. Find Median of 2 Sorted Arrays
-    2. 2 Sum, 3 Sum and 4 Sum   :
+    2. 2 Sum, 3 Sum and 4 Sum
     3. Reverse a Linked List
     4. Search In Matrix
     5. LRU Page Faults             : Vector.erase(iterator) can be used to simplify the approach
     6. Minimize Height             : Don't Do All the Calculations, Look for Answer instead
     7. Egg Dropping Puzzle         : Don't Do All the Calculations, Look for Answer instead
     8. Find Missing & Repeating    : Interesting Answer Approach
     9. Max Index                   : Sliding Window Variation
-    10. Triplet With Sum in Range: Think of Alternate Aporach if original Approach Fails.
+    10. Triplet With Sum in Range   : Think of Alternate Aporach if original Approach Fails.
     11. Number Of Islands           : Remember Question's done before not their difficulty, it overwhelms.
     12. GFG Covid Spread            : Approach might be correct but COde might fail, in this case quickly try the same approach by a different DataStructure or Fresh Code, if that fails too skip the Question and come back to it later.
     13. PreReq Tasks GFG Must Do    :
+    14. Jump Game 2 Leet Code       : Sometimes Greedy Aproach is better than DP, Remember similar questions sometime distract from actual approach as we are struck with a totally wrong approach because of percieved familiarity.

-4. Theory Topics
+4. Theory Topics                : MySQL

 5. Other Topics
     1. Huffman Coding           : Switch ASCII codes with self codes that one can build using a Huffman Tree, since not al ASCII codes are used in our file.